ForgeRock/forgerock-android-sdk/README.md

 Documentation for the SDKs is provided at **<https://sdks.forgerock.com>**, and includes topics such as:

-* Introducting the SDK Features
+* Introducing the SDK Features
 * Preparing AM for use with the SDKS
 * API Reference documentation